-- There are no incentives for green buildings or low-rise housing. - There are zoning regulations. - 7.
-What opportunities are there to address housing gaps in Burnaby? - Single-family zoning is a key solution. - Climate change impacts should be considered when addressing housing affordability.
+- There are no incentives for green buildings or low-rise housing. - There are zoning regulations.

+- Single-family zoning is a key solution. - Climate change impacts should be considered when addressing housing affordability.
 Examples of integrating climate considerations include building wood-framed homes and getting rid of basements and underground parkades to avoid embodied carbon. - Allowing for smaller suite sizes than the current zoning could be an option to provide more housing for certain groups.